gmoon/s3proxy/README.md

     404: 218
 ```
 To execute the tests:
-1. start your local web server on port 3000
+1. start your local web server on port 8080
 1. run artillery
 ```
-npm run artillery
+npm run artillery-local
 ```
 ### Run GitHub Actions locally
 Note: This is currently not working, as this stage fails: